williamzhu-uchicago/williamzhu-uchicago.github.io/_posts/2023-4-20-Jim-Cramers-Picks.md

+---
+layout: post
-# Quantitatively Accessing Jim Cramer's Picks
+title: Quantitatively Accessing Jim Cramer's Picks
+---

 When you wander around finance forums long enough, you must have heard of the Inverse Cramer strategy.
 Jim Cramer was an investment specialist before joining the CNBC and got his own show, *Mad Money*.